apauley/HaskellTurtleTalk/slides.md

 # Haskell for Shell Scripting?
 Why?

  * A high-level language that can compile to command-line executables.
- * Scripts can also be interpreted if you don't want to compile them.
+ * Scripts can also be run from source if you don't want to compile them.
  * Bringing the awesomeness of typed functional programming to your scripts

 # Installing Turtle